 Not much of a reader, Donald was brought up in a tough part of Liverpool: admitting to ‘softness’, taken from the words of the poem, was not something he would usually do, he said at interview.
 But most important of all here, ‘things which I have not had’ is a transformation of the negatives of lack: this is not about identification but, more remarkably, imagination in which ‘not having’ is no longer simply a cause for depression but a basis for still generously valuing.
 Group-members living in a drug and rehabilitation centre speak of what they have not got, or no longer have, in relation to John Clare’s ‘I long for scenes where man hath never trod/ A place where woman never smiled or wept’ or Shakespeare’s crying lines in sonnet 29, ‘Wishing me like to one more rich in hope,/Featured like him, like him with friends possessed’.
 This is felt imagination, shorn of personal bitterness.
 One participant said, for example, of her daring to be involved in reading aloud and talking, ‘I was fearful of not stepping out of my comfort zone’.
 We have already seen the use of double negatives in the groups.

-Video-assisted participant interview.
+c) Video-assisted participant interview.

 In a further methodological innovation developed by CRILS and led by research fellow Fiona Magee, consensus-selected excerpts from the videos were shown to reading group participants at individual interview.
 The initial purpose was further to test, correct and fine-tune some of the hypotheses already suggested by the research team.
 But what we were surprised to find was how much re-immersing the participants in the recorded reality of transient moments markedly deepened the human quality and specificity of traditional semi-structured/qualitative interviews.
-Participants were able to re-inhabit the feel of significant but small passing moments rather than merely recalling them after the event, in overly generalized terms.
+Participants were able to re-inhabit the feel of significant but small passing moments rather than merely recalling them after the event, in overly generalised terms.
 As the participants watched themselves reading and responding and began to re-read and reflect during the interview itself, the elicitation techniques taught by interview-practitioners19 who sought to engage interviewees in a place of warm recall could fall away when that emotional arena was provided by the literature itself.
 As one participant put it, comparing his experience of both shared reading and the interview with his involvement in group therapy: ‘In therapy you are being asked questions.
 You're often not sure if that's even what you really think’.
 But the feelings in response to literature had greater immediate personal conviction, he said, even in areas of difficulty and ambiguity.
 It is precisely this triggered spontaneity which is lacking, said another participant, in the targeted therapeutic reading of self-help books:

 They tell you what to do or how to feel and nobody knows exactly how you